servactory/servactory/website/docs/usage/attributes/input.md

 ## Usage

-The use of the arguments included in the service is done through the `inputs` method or its alias `inp`.
+The use of the arguments included in the service is done through the `inputs` method or its `inp` alias.

 ```ruby
 class UsersService::Create < ApplicationService::Base